visgl/loaders.gl/docs/api-reference/3d-tile-loaders/tileset-3d.md

 This event is fired immediately before the tile's content is unloaded while the frame is being rendered so that the event listener has access to the tile's content.
-Do not create or modify Cesium entities or primitives during the event listener.
+Do not create or modify entities or primitives during the event listener.

 ```js
 tileset.tileUnload.addEventListener(function(tile) {